-Saudi Ministry of investment signs MoU with Padelx
+Saudi Ministry of Investment signs MoU with PadelX

 PHOTO

-- The agreement will also see both entities collaborate to encourage investors from the sector to explore opportunities available.

-- The sports industry is a key sector for development under Vision 2030.

-Riyadh, Saudi Arabia: The Ministry of Investment of Saudi Arabia (MISA) and PadelX have today signed a Memorandum of Understanding (MOU) to strengthen the company’s presence in the Kingdom.
+Saudi Arabia - The Ministry of Investment of Saudi Arabia (MISA) and PadelX have signed a memorandum of understanding (MoU) to strengthen the company’s presence in the Kingdom.

-This agreement represents the second sports-sector memorandum of understanding signed by MISA in the past month, demonstrating the Kingdom’s ambition to support the development of this sector, which will bring tangible benefits to residents of Saudi Arabia.
+This agreement represents the second sports-sector MoU signed by MISA in the past month, demonstrating the Kingdom’s ambition to support the development of this sector, which will bring tangible benefits to residents of Saudi Arabia, said a statement.

 Under the agreement, MISA will provide its world-leading investor support services to assist PadelX on its investment journey.